snoww/loa-logs/README.md

 #### Q: Should I run it in a VM?

-A: Probably unnecessary.
-Meter is currently in a gray area by AGS, and they have not been banning any users for using it.
+A: Can no longer run meter in a VM due to changes in packet requirements.

 #### Q: Meter window is missing / meter window is tiny